Institute for Colored Youth: Development

 Ebenezer Don Carlos Bassett, who later served as United States Ambassador to Haiti from 1869 to 1877, was the school's principal from 1857 to 1869.

 By 1861, the Managers recognized a need for a better facility for their growing school.
 After an extensive fundraising campaign, the Managers purchased a lot at 915 Bainbridge Street.
 The new Institute for Colored Youth building opened on March 9, 1866.
 It was capable of holding twice as many students as the original school and had facilities such as a lecture hall and chemistry laboratory.

 Move to Cheyney

 In 1902, under the leadership of newly appointed principal Hugh M. Browne, the Institute moved to George Cheyney's farm, 25 mi west of Philadelphia, and afterward the name "Cheyney" became associated with the school.

+At the same time the all-white board eliminated the collegial program, fired all the teachers (including Edward Bouchet) and replaced them with instructors who followed Booker T. Washington's doctrine of industrial education.

 Current use

 The Randall School House is now used as condos.